clairvoyant/cblas/README.md

 ------
 The header used to create the cblas.pas was the netlib cblas.h.

-The unit follows the same approach as the sqlite unit.
-All functions are asigned to an address using the LoadLibrary + GetProcedureAddress.
-All of them are explicity loaded.
+The unit follows the same approach as the SQLite unit.
+All functions are assigned to an address using the LoadLibrary + GetProcedureAddress.
+All of them are explicitly loaded.
 With this approach is possible to load the shared library dynamically.

-The usage of the external library name is avoided because it asigns the library magically.
+The usage of the external library name is avoided because it assigns the library magically.

 Usage